verdaux/BookNotes/Impressors 5.md

 - [ ] You are wearing that dress like you are doing it a favour.
 - [ ] I like my donuts so fat their holes are closed.
 Does that make me creepy?
 - [ ] Do not mock a pain you haven't endured.
+- [ ] One never forgets the taste of certain tears.